Jobs

 The Lynden Sculpture Garden operates as a laboratory that creates, supports, and shares experiences at the intersection of art, nature, and culture.
 The Lynden Sculpture Garden’s summer camps integrate our collection of monumental outdoor sculpture with the natural ecology of 40 acres of park, ponds, and woodland, creating a unique hands-on experience of art in nature.

-We are seeking an intern who is enthusiastic about working in both the arts and at the community level, especially with refugee and displaced communities within Lynden’s HOME Program, assisting Lynden’s community engagement specialist/artist-in-residence.
+We are seeking an intern who is enthusiastic about working in both the arts and at the community level.
+The intern will assist Lynden’s community engagement specialist/artist-in-residence with Lynden’s HOME program for refugees and other displaced populations.
 The intern should have a genuine interest in working with people of all ages and backgrounds and be comfortable working outdoors.
 A strong candidate is reliable, practical, and a good problem-solver and communicator.
 This internship will prepare the candidate for future study and work in the field of community-art making, community organizing, and art education.
 The specialized focus on displaced communities will provide concrete skills related to implementing arts-based opportunities within diverse communities.
-More information about the HOME Program: http://www.home-at-lynden.org/
+More information about the HOME Program: http://www.home-at-lynden.org

 Essential Duties and Responsibilities:

-• Assist in the preparation and planning of cultural celebrations of World Refugee Day (June 20 and June 25), and the performance-oriented events of HOME Days (July 15, August 19, and September 16) that feature music, dance, craft and fashion of Milwaukee’s refugee communities.
+•Assist in the preparation and planning of cultural celebrations of World Refugee Day (June 20 and June 22), and the performance-oriented events of HOME Days (July 19 and August 9) that feature the music, dance, craft, fashion, and food of Milwaukee’s refugee communities.

-• Assist in the arrangement of community meetings, attending community events to promote HOME, and tracking organizations’ needs for events.
+•Assist in the arrangement of community meetings, attending community events to promote HOME, and track organizations’ needs for events.

-• As studio assistant to visiting artists, prepare and organize art materials, including keeping a log of participants and projects, working alongside community members and artists related to the HOME Program.
+•As studio assistant to visiting artists, prepare and organize art materials, including keeping a log of participants and projects, and working alongside community members and artists related to the HOME Program.

 Qualifications